You are here

 Students in CEHSP are eligible to apply for more than 100 scholarships each academic year typically totaling $120,000 annually.
 For more information on scholarship opportunities, visit our scholarship webpage (https://z.umn.edu/scholarshipcehsp).

-- Hold advanced degrees in the specific areas covered in the exercise science courses they teach
+- The professors for Exercise Science courses hold advanced degrees in the specific areas covered in the exercise science courses that they teach.

 Recent UMD Graduates Job Placement Data & Employers